mukeshkc123/drum_kit/README.md

 ## How to Play

-1. Visit the live website: [Mukesh's Drum 🥁 Kit](https://example.com)
-2. You will see a set of drum pads displayed on the screen.
+1. You will see a set of drum pads displayed on the screen.
-3. To play the drums, you have two options:
+2. To play the drums, you have two options:
    - **Option 1: Mouse Interaction**
      - Click on any drum pad to trigger the corresponding sound.
    - **Option 2: Keyboard Interaction**
      - Press the keys on your computer keyboard that are labeled on the drum pads.
      - Each key corresponds to a specific drum sound.
-4. Enjoy creating your drum beats and rhythms by experimenting with different drum pad combinations!
+3. Enjoy creating your drum beats and rhythms by experimenting with different drum pad combinations!

 ## Technologies Used